 Earlier this year, I watched the 1968 Peter Bogdanovich film Targets on a whim.
 I had never seen any of Bogdanovich’s films, and I still really don’t know why I pressed “Play,” but I imagine it was because I saw Boris Karloff’s name.
 However, oddly enough, I had never seen any of Karloff’s films either, I only knew he played the mummy in the 1932 film, The Mummy (which inspired the 1999 film of the same name).
 I assumed that if Karloff had been a prominent actor during that era of American cinema, he would still be a skilled actor a few decades later, which proved to be true.

 The first time I watched Targets, I was not aware any mass shootings had taken place in the United States in the 1960s.
 I was born in the late 1980s, and the first mass shooting I witnessed was the Columbine shooting in April 1999.
 In the years following Columbine, I watched in sadness and horror as the number of massive public shootings rapidly increased.
-So, when I first watched this film, I was shocked by how relevant it still felt, decades later.
+When I first watched this film, I was shocked by its relevance to contemporary America.

 After Orlok’s story is established, the narrative suddenly shifts to Bobby Thompson (Tim O’Kelly) via the lens of a rifle scope.
 Bobby is a Vietnam war veteran, which is hinted at in a photograph in his bedroom.
 He is young, energetic, and by the standards of white 1950s America, an all-American boy.
 Bobby is a dutiful son who lives with his lovely wife and his parents.
 He refers to his father as “Sir,” and always has a quick, smart answer to every question.
 But it’s all a façade.
 Bobby is plagued by violent thoughts and his car trunk is filled with pistols, rifles, and heaps of ammunition.